0xAL13nC0d3r/cs2750/README.md

-# System programming and Tools
+# System Programming and Tools
                                              Project #1 [65 points]
 ---------------------------------------------------------------------------------------------------
 Attention!
 In the beginning of each program (Bash script file), after “shebang” line, there should be comments with the author’s name and the purpose of a script.
 Up to 3 points will be subtracted from your score for each part of the project if you don’t include this information.